 Every Sunday, seekers enter churches across the country.
 Many are seeking an understanding of what it means to believe.
 Some are seeking to have a closer relationship with Christ.
 Others are seeking a place to feel welcome, a place to belong.
 A few, maybe more, are seeking an excuse.

 For many years I was part of the last group.
 I would go to church with a friend, a family member, or on my own.
 I would tell myself I was seeking understanding or truth.
-I would say to whomever I accompanied that I was looking for a church.
+I would tell whomever I accompanied that I was looking for a church.
 Mostly, I was looking for an excuse.

 I was looking for a reason to criticize.
 I was looking for a reason to condemn.
 I was looking for hypocrisy.
 Primarily, I was looking for a reason to continue leading the life I chose instead of the life Christ wanted me to live.
 I was seldom disappointed.